wonkodv/bomberhans2/readme.md

 ### Network Protocol Flow Diagram

-#### Lobby

-all communication must be reliable

-1. Client (host) opens a new Multiplayer Game
-2. Host announces that to server
-3. Server adds game to list of games
-4. Other Clients (guest) can join that game
-5. Server sends list of all guests to host and guests
-6. Host starts the game

-#### Game Start
+#### Before the Game

+*   Client Sends every Message repeatedly until Server Acknowledges

+1. Client sends Hello, Server responds with List of Lobbies and Client Cookie
+2. Client Creates / Joins a Lobby
+3. Client requests Lobby State once per second, Server responds
+4. Host (Client that opened the lobby) can change Settings
+5. Each Guest can set self as ready
-1. Server Sends game rules to all clients over reliable channel
+6. When all Guests ready, Host starts the Game, Server send GameStart to all clients
-2.  after each client acknwodleged, set game as started
+7. Clients polling State of Lobby are send GameStart until they stop asking

 #### Game